 “More reconnaissance, Roger?
 Who’s the woman?”
 Sally said, “She’s stunning.
 I would have remembered her if I had ever seen her before.”

 “Her name is Mary Robinson.
 She’s the owner of Applied Diffusion Research, the outfit we hired to find Billy Clarkson.
 She’s Sean’s boss.”
 Roger clicked through the slideshow he had put up—all images of Mary and Sean: on the street, in restaurants, at public events.

 “They look as if they are in love.”

 Roger Ramsen frowned.

 “I should have finished the job on Sean when I had the chance.”

 “Roger, listen to me.
 The Senator isn’t going to be president, your daughter won’t be First Lady, your grand-daughters won’t grow up in the White House.
 You were lucky not to get caught.
 No matter what you do now, it won’t change that reality."

-Ramsen idly flicked through the slide show, breathing loudly through his nose.
+Ramsen idly flicked through the slide show on his computer screen, breathing loudly through his nose.

 “It sickens me to see him like that, with her.”